 Restart the service manager.
-For more information about stopping and starting the service manager, see the instructions for Unix/Mac OS X and Microsoft Windows.
+For more information about stopping and starting the service manager, see the instructions for Unix/macOS and Microsoft Windows.

 SSL for the Repository

 For information on SSL and MySQL Server, see Creating SSL and RSA Certificates and Keys.